delight-im/PHP-Auth/README.md

 }
 ```

 The third parameter controls whether the login is persistent with a long-lived cookie.
+With such a persistent login, users may stay authenticated for a long time, even when the browser session has already been closed and the session cookies have expired.
+Typically, you'll want to keep the user logged in for weeks or months with this feature, which is known as "remember me" or "keep me logged in".
+Many users will find this more convenient, but it may be less secure if they leave their devices unattended.

+*Without* the persistent login, which is the *default* behavior, a user will only stay logged in until they close their browser, or as long as configured via `session.cookie_lifetime` and `session.gc_maxlifetime` in PHP.

-This is known as the "remember me" feature.
-Set this to `false` to disable the feature.
+Set the third parameter to `false` to disable the feature.
 Otherwise, ask the user if they want to enable "remember me".
 This is usually done with a checkbox in your user interface.
-Then use their input to decide between `false` and `true` here.
+Use the input from that checkbox to decide between `false` and `true` here.
 This is optional and the default is `false`.

 ### Perform email verification